Who? The Wildcats of Kentucky.

 How?
 They were an at-large selection.

 Who’s running this show?
-Matthew Mitchell, since 2007, who cut his teeth as a Tennessee grad assistant.
+Matthew Mitchell, since 2007, described as a “whirlwind salesman”.

 Extra, Extra!
 The Lexington Herald-Leader.